mitchelltmarino/Movie-Profitability-Classifier/README.md

 and studios, I suggest that more information be gathered about these entities both inside and outside of the domain of movies.
 Surely social media information, ratings, and awards received by the film crew would great impact on the ability of a model to predict film profitability.

+## Closing Notes

+Thanks for taking interest in my project!

+Most code of the code I used to conduct this experiment is included in this project - here is a description of each folder in the repo:

+* **Code - Data Parsing**
+    * Contains original datasets, Python code used to merge the datasets and massage the data.
+    * Final processed data can be found in "processed_data_final.csv".

+* **Code - Machine Learning**
+    * Contains all of the Python code used to implement the machine learning models ([scikit-learn](https://scikit-learn.org/stable/)) and test their performance.

+* **Graphs - Feature Analysis**
+    * Contains all diagrams, graphs, etc. used to analyze the descriptive features.
+    * Unfortunately, lost the code I used to generate these diagrams when I reformatted my laptop, but I mainly used [matplotlib](https://matplotlib.org/examples/statistics/histogram_demo_histtypes.html) and [seaborn](http://seaborn.pydata.org/index.html).

+* **Output - Model Performance**
+    * Contains output after training and testing performance of the machine learning models.
+    * Results were graphed here using Excel.